Modeling Interface

 Contains a list of basic views, a list of custom views, and PMI, with an interface like the one below:

-• Basic View: Right click on one of the views to display "Active", "Directed only".
-"Active" means that the viewport is currently positioned in this view, and smart dimensioning or labels are displayed in this view.
+• Basic View: Right click on one of the views to display "Activate", "Orient View Only".
+"Activate" means that the viewport is currently positioned in this view, and smart dimensioning or labels are displayed in this view.

 • PMI: Displays smart sizes and labels that have been created under the current view.